scarpe-team/scarpe/README.md

 ## Are we done yet?

-Huh.
-Great question.
+Great question!
 Right now we have a few key things we want to achieve.
 The first is passing all of the examples we can get our hands on.
-The second is passing HacketyHack.
+The second is passing [Hackety-Hack](https://github.com/hacketyhack/hacketyhack).
 We're manually keeping tabs on that here.

 ### Webview Display Service Examples Passing